asit-fdraschbacher/artifacts_manifest_problems/Code/AppAnalyzer/README.md

 3. Right-click the green triangle next to "public class Main" in line 200
 4. Click on "Modify Run Configuration..."
-5. Enter the input and output paths as the first and second argument in the Program arguments text field The input path must point to a valid AppSet folder structure (see AppSet_MostPopularGooglePlay for an example).
+5. Enter the input and output paths as the first and second argument in the Program arguments text field The input path must point to a valid AppSet folder structure (see AppSet_MostPopularGooglePlay or AppSet_UsingCodeTransparency for examples).
    Inside the root folder of the AppSet, a set of category folders contains one folder per application, which contains the APKs for that app.
 6. Click on Apply -> OK
 7. Launch the run configuration through the green triangle in the top toolbar